17 Types of Pet Turtles: Best Turtles to Have as Pets

 Feeding

-Diamondback terrapin turtles are primarily carnivores.
-They love to eat small fish, aquatic snails, crabs, clams, mussels, and dried insects.
-They have incredible jaw power, which can crush these foods easily.
-These turtles may also eat some vegetables.
+Diamondback terrapins are primarily carnivores.
+They love small fish, aquatic snails, crabs, clams, mussels, and dried insects.
+They have strong jaws to crush these foods.
+They may also eat some vegetables.

 Hibernation

-Diamondback terrapins can skip hibernation if you keep them indoors.
-You can control the amount of light and heat to prevent the turtle from going to hibernation.
-However, if your turtle is in an outside enclosure like a pond, it will burrow in the mud under the water to hibernate.
+Diamondback terrapins can skip hibernation if kept indoors.
+Control light and heat to prevent hibernation.
+In outdoor enclosures like ponds, they will burrow in mud under water to hibernate.

 15. Spotted Turtles